ibmz-community-cloud/zAnalytics/README.md

 ## Step 2.
 Log in to the Self Service Portal

-The Mozilla Firefox browser is recommended for these examples.
+Note: The Mozilla Firefox browser is recommended for these examples.

 1. Open a web browser and access the [IBM Z Community Cloud self-service portal](https://zcloud.marist.edu/#/login).
     1. Enter your Portal User ID and Portal Password